ctoutant/ipmxusb-win/README.md

   - `PS> usbip.exe uninstall`
 - Disable test signing
   - `> bcdedit.exe /set TESTSIGNING OFF`
+  - Reboot the system to apply
+- Enable Memory Integrity (Windows 11) - ***See `Common Issues` below***
+  - From the start menu search for `Core Isolation`
+  - Enable Memory Integrity
-  - reboot the system to apply
+  - Reboot the system to apply

 ### Reporting Bugs
 - `usbip-win` is not yet ready for production use.
 We could find the problems with detailed logs.